Should You Try a Gut Detox?

 An elemental diet is a powdered meal replacement that is anti-inflammatory, anti-bacterial, and hypoallergenic.
 The proteins are pre-digested so the formula is very easily absorbed in the digestive tract and it provides all essential vitamins and macronutrients.

-I have developed my own semi-elemental diet formulas, as well as a whey-free formula which is a fully elemental diet that is available without a prescription.
+I have developed my own semi-elemental diet formulas, as well as a whey-free formula which is the only fully elemental diet available on the market without a prescription.

 Elemental diets have been shown to help to heal and repair the gut: